Neighborhoods/Oakridge

 $600K - $1.2M

-Modern units near SkyTrain stations and the Oakridge Park development.
-GVR benchmark: $998K.
+Modern units near SkyTrain and Oakridge Park.
+GVR benchmark: $988K.
 Popular with first-time buyers and investors.

 Townhomes